 He put his long-time concern into action last year and started a biological soil management and compost tea spray service, Way to Gro, for residential and commercial customers.

-He and his crew of three offer an environmentally safe way for home owners to improve their lawns, who may often see patches of their landscape not thriving and need to figure out solutions.
+He and his crew of three offer an environmentally safe way for home owners to improve their lawns.

 “There’s so many reasons why areas of your yard get out of balance,” he says.
 “How can you tell if you’re getting the right nutrients to the right plants?
 Different areas have different needs.
 Trees, for example, have nutritional requirements totally different from gardens, shrubs, and lawns.”

 Some compost ingredients are great for one plant and not for others.
 But how does one tell?

 “Because of all the variables there is a real need for the service we provide,” he says.

 His first step is to come out to your home and measure soil health using laboratory analysis.
 He’ll determine specifically why that patch of trees in your yard seems to be dying, or a particular line of shrubs is not doing well.
 Or whatever the greenery issue may be.

 “We find out what’s going on in the soil with solid, upfront analysis,” he explains.
 “There’s different needs for different situations.”

 A case in point is trees.
 They require a lot of fungi over bacteria.
 But it’s the other way around for lawns.
 “So if we find a lot of bacteria around your sick trees, we need to put back the fungi element.
 It’s all about providing what each needs and then maintaining the balance.”